-Another advantage for later pick up is that 11 week old trained English Golden Retriever puppies can be with us at the optimum vaccine time.
+Another advantage for later pick up is that it gives us an opportunity to give a first vaccine at the optimum vaccine time.
 Puppies vaccinated at older ages have fewer vaccine side effects.
 They also have a greater chance of having an immune response to the vaccine than puppies vaccinated sooner.
 We feel that 9 weeks is the optimum time for a puppy to have his first vaccine.

 Not Changing Homes During Puppy’s First Fear Period

 Puppies go through a fear stage that peaks at 8 weeks and goes through about 10-11 weeks.
 By 10 weeks, most puppies are completely out of it.
 By 11 weeks, virtually all of them are out of it.

 More Mature Digestive Systems